Data-Mining-CS568/NG-DBSCAN/README.md

 </details>

 <details>
-<summary> Calculating metrics on Incremental and Static Versions </summary>
+<summary> Calculate metrics on Incremental and Static Versions for comparison </summary>

 	- To use metrics on the database (only considering points.txt), we will use the following command:
 		- g++ metrics_main.cpp